 Replacement CCTV Camera Recommendation

 If you need to buy a replacement CCTV camera, I highly recommend these hybrid BNC security cameras – especially if you are using an analog 960H or D1 format CCTV DVR.
 These hybrid cameras support analog CCTV format and multiple HD video surveillance formats.
+We now have 4K BNC security cameras available.
 They can be used in analog CCTV mode with your existing DVR and later switched to one of the HD video modes if you upgrade to an HD surveillance DVR.

 Here is a video surveillance demo of one of our best selling turret dome security cameras.
 The video was captured with the camera in 1080p / 2 megapixel AHD video mode.